Anna Kirey is the Deputy Director of Campaigns for the Russia and Eurasia Region at Amnesty International.

 The CharityWorks Graduate scheme is a paid, 12-month long scheme designed for graduates in order to build their experience of the Third Sector and afford them understanding of key issues and the national network of charities in the UK.
 In addition, leadership training is given alongside the programme to prepare candidates to be leaders in the Third sector in the future.

 It involves delivering a full-time job in a partner charity or housing association, and begins in September of each year.
-Successful candidates are payed £18k Uk-wide and £20k in London.
+Successful candidates are payed £18,800 UK-wide and £21,600 in London (20/21 pay rates).

-It is extremely competitive due to it being the only specific graduate scheme in the Third sector, so the application process is tough.
+It is extremely competitive due to it being one of the only specific graduate schemes in the Third sector, so the application process is tough.

 In order to apply you must have at least a 2:1 undergraduate degree or a Masters qualification in any discipline, as well as at least one piece of experience that demonstrates your commitment to social change.

-For more information on each of the competencies and the scheme in general, please see their website here.
+For more information on the scheme, please see their website here.

 Your choice of modules during your degree is an excellent opportunity to build specific skills and knowledge that will aid you in your career path within the Third Sector.